Lartza/SBbrowser/README.md

 ## Installation & Usage

+To install the requirements on Linux, `psycopg2` needs to be compiled. pip does this automatically if build requirements are available. https://www.psycopg.org/docs/install.html#build-prerequisites

+An alternative to building is to use `psycopg2-binary`.
+You can edit requirements.txt or install it manually if you can't or don't want to build.
+The binary version is not recommended for production by psycopg2 developers and could in certain situations lead to problems, which is why we default to building. https://www.psycopg.org/docs/install.html#psycopg-vs-psycopg-binary

 ### Development
 For development you can clone the repo, install requirements.txt (in a venv preferably) and run the Django development server with `(venv) python manage.py runserver`.